Archaic America (pre 1492)

 ii.Tiny figurines of weasel and bear and maskettes.

 g.
-Ipiutak culture 350 BP Point Hope AK
+Ipiutak culture 350 CE Point Hope AK

 i.
 Brief, isolated copious numbers of objects 1939.